mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain what a for loop does.
+> *   Define a function that takes parameters.
-> *   Correctly write for loops to repeat simple calculations.
+> *   Return a value from a function.
-> *   Trace changes to a loop variable as the loop runs.
+> *   Test and debug a function.
-> *   Trace changes to other variables as they are updated by a for loop.
+> *   Explain why we should divide programs into small, single-purpose functions.

-We wrote a script for importing streamgage data through the USGS web services, cleaning up the formatting, plotting the discharge over time, and saving the figure into a file.
-We would like to turn this script into a tool that we can reuse for different stations and date ranges without having to rewrite the code.
-Let's look at the code again (I deleted the rows that were commented out):
+In the previous two lessons we wrote a script for importing streamgage data through the USGS web services, cleaning up the formatting, plotting the discharge over time, and saving the figure into a file.
+We would like to turn this script into a tool that we can reuse for different stations and date ranges without having to edit the core of the program.
+Let's look at the code again:

 ~~~ {.python}
 import pandas as pd